jordansissel/ruby-insist/README.md

     describe "thing" do
       subject { insist { "whoa!" } }

-      it "should be, like, awesome!"
+      it "should be, like, awesome!" do
         subject == "awesome!"
       end
     end